EWS Labs, Printing and refund policies

 - Make sure you watch for and retrieve your print job promptly.

-- Follow this guide to send print jobs from your personal device
+- Follow this guide to send print jobs from your personal device: EWS Labs, Printing, Printing to an EWS printer with your own computer

 - One of the most common printing problems are errors when printing PDF documents.
 Always download the PDF and open it in Adobe Acrobat Reader, then select print within that application.
 Printing PDFs from the built-in browser viewer or printing PDFs from the command line will often result in failed print jobs.